• Skip to main content

 • Pudong Shangri-La, East Shanghai: A classy & elegant property leaning more towards the traditional than the modern with its cultured decor & furnishings.
 The deluxe rooms are a superb value for Lujiazui, but the hotel’s Horizon rooms will truly take your breath away.

-• The Ritz-Carlton Shanghai, Pudong: Perhaps the best luxury hotel in Shanghai, this exquisite 5-star boasts one of the premier locations in the city with the iconic Oriental Pearl TV Tower staring it down at every angle.
+• The Ritz-Carlton Shanghai, Pudong: Perhaps the best luxury hotel in Shanghai, this exquisite property boasts one of the premier locations in the city with the iconic Oriental Pearl TV Tower staring it down at every angle.
 There’s a whole slew of superb amenities here from a indoor infinity pool to a spa, but none is more unique than Flair, a rooftop restaurant & bar that soars as the highest, not just in Shanghai, but in China.

 Xujiahui

-If shopping is high on your Shanghai agenda, you’d be crazy to not consider Xujiahui as your base of operations.
 Located in Xuhui District, this neighbourhood’s become one of Shanghai’s premier shopping destinations thanks to its bustling electronics markets and glitzy malls.

-Whether you’re looking for top international fashion brands or all the latest tech, you’re bound to find it as you scour the streets of Xujiahui.
-With its location next to the Former French Concession, the area is also full of green parks to contrast its commercial heart.
+Whether you’re looking for high-end fashion brands or all the latest tech, you’re bound to find it as you scour the streets of Xujiahui.

 Attractions in Xujiahui: Metro City, Grand Gateway 66, TaipingYang Suma Plaza, Shanghai Jiao Tong University (SJTU), Theatre Above, Shanghai Film Museum, Xujiahui Park, Hengshan Park, Shanghai Stadium